blanketsucks/language/README.md

 $ make
 ```

-By the end of the build process, a `quart` executable will be created in a `build` directory.
+By the end of the build process, a `quart` executable will be created in the `build` directory.

 ```console
 $ ./build/quart --help